 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The electrical switch gear is located in a cupboard within the entrance hallway.
+Mains supply installed.
+The electricity consumer unit is located in the WC cupboard.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The gas meter is located within an external meter box.
+Mains supply installed.
+The gas meter is located in an external box.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains water supply.
-Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the bathroom comprise a suite of low level W.C., wash hand basin and bath.
-There is a sink unit in the kitchen.
+Water is connected to the mains.
+All visible pipework is made with copper and PVC materials.
+The bathroom is fitted with a white suite containing a WC, wash hand basin, bath and shower cubicle with mixer shower over.
+The WC is fitted with a white suite.
+A stainless steel sink unit and side drainer are fitted within the kitchen.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Vokera' wall mounted gas heating boiler within a cupboard in the entrance hallway.
-This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.
+A wall mounted gas fired 'Worcester' boiler within the external store supplies a radiator heating system.
+This also supplies the domestic hot water.

-Drainage Drainage covers etc. were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the main sewerage system.
+Drainage is connected to the mains sewer.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-There are smoke alarms installed.
-Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+There are smoke alarms installed in the property.
+Legislation by the Scottish Government, which took effect from February 2022, requires residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.